 Computers and Electronic Devices

 As a recipient of Federal Funds, UM is required to adopt costing policies that conform per Federal rules and regulations.
 The University's cost accounting practices are declared in the required filing of its Disclosure Statement (DS-2) to the audit agency of the US Department of Health and Human Services.
 The DS-2 defines costs that can be directly charged to sponsored programs as being allowable, allocable, reasonable, and consistently applied in like circumstances.
 Costs that support sponsored research on an indirect basis are also defined.
-Additional applicable Federal guidance in this area is provided by OMB Circular A-21, as well as Circular A-110.
+Additional applicable Federal guidance in this area is provided in 2 CFR 200.453 of the Uniform Guidance, or OMB Circular A-21 and Circular A-110.

-Typically, personal and software are considered to be general office supplies and are not normally allowable direct cost unless the computer/software or electronic device is essential and unique to the proposed research project.
+Typically, personal computers and software are considered to be general office supplies and are not normally allowable as direct costs unless the computer/software or electronic device is essential and allocable to the proposed research project.
 If a computer/software purchase is requested, include the following in the budget justification:

-- Detailed description regarding why the computer/software purchase is required to complete the objectives of the proposed project.
+- Detailed description regarding why the computer/software purchase is essential to complete the objectives of, and allocable to, the proposed project.

 - Verification that the requested computer/software will be purchased in accordance with applicable cost principles.

-Such information will document that the purchase conforms to the cost principles for educational institutions described in OMB Circular A-21.
-Costing guidelines specify that charges for computers and laptops, as with all other charges directly charged to sponsored awards, must be:
+Such information will document that the purchase conforms to the cost principles for educational institutions described in 2 CFR 200.453 of the Uniform Guidance or, for ongoing awards, OMB Circular A-21.
+Costing guidelines specify that charges for computers and laptops must be:

 - The computer/electronic device must be essential for project activities and its use should be sufficiently tracked during the life of the project.

-- The principal use of the computer must be directly allocable to the purpose, goals, and activities of the funded project.
+- The principal use of the computer must directly support the purpose, goals, and activities of the funded project.